orange-cloudfoundry/helm-kubectl-boshrelease/README.md

 ## add secret

 This action will encode in base64 the content of value and create a K8S secret in the namespace.
+By default the type of the secret is generic but it can be override by `secret_type`

 example of use:
 ``` yaml